Federal Student Loans

 For more information about Direct PLUS Loans, visit the U.S. Department of Education Web site.

-If federal loans, scholarships and grants don't cover all of your college expenses, SunTrust offers private loans.
+If federal student loans, scholarships and grants don't cover all of your college expenses, SunTrust offers private student loans.

 Need help understanding the difference between federal and private student loans?
 View our loan comparison chart.